Kingxukai/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

    ``/dev/radio0``.

 .. [#f3]
-   This is a custom format used by the BTTV driver, not one of the V4L2 standard formats.
+   This is a custom format used by the woke BTTV driver, not one of the woke V4L2 standard formats.

 .. [#f4]